What is it? Why is it interesting?

 To avoid confusion I want point out that maximizing the Exponential Rate of Growth of the process

-$$ G(f) = \lim_{t \to \infty} \frac{1}{t} \log \bigl(\frac{X_t(f)}{X_0}\bigr) $$
+$$ G(f) = \lim_{t \to \infty} \frac{1}{t} \log \Bigl(\frac{X_t(f)}{X_0}\Bigr) $$

 with respect to $ f $ is the same as

-- maximizing the expected logarithmic utility, $$ \arg\max_{f} (E \left[ \log (X_t(f)) \right]) $$ (as proposed by Bernoulli to solve the St. Petersburg Paradox) and
+- maximizing the expected logarithmic utility, $$ \arg\max_{f} \mathbb{E} \left[ \log (X_t(f)) \right] $$ (as proposed by Bernoulli to solve the St. Petersburg Paradox), and

-- maximizing the geometric mean of the distribution at time $ t $, $$ \arg\max_{f} (GM).$$
+- maximizing the geometric mean of the distribution at time $ t $, $$ \arg\max_{f} GM(X_t(f)).$$

 Infinite Case

 Here we look at the case of $ t \rightarrow \infty $.
-It helps to look at the limiting distribution of the process as $ t $ gets bigger.
-Since the process is a multiplicative process and the random factors are $ \text{i.i.d.} $, it converges to a lognormal distribution due to the Central Limit Theorem.
-Concretely if we look at $ \log (X_t) $ (I intentionally include the dependence on $ f $ explicitly):
+It helps to look at the distribution of the process as $ t $ gets bigger.
+Since the process is multiplicative and the random factors are i.i.d., the Central Limit Theorem implies that $\log X_t$ is approximately normal for large $t$.
+Concretely (including the $f$-dependence explicitly):

-$$ \log (X_t) = \log (X_0) + \sum_{n=1}^t \log (r_t(f)). $$
+$$ \log (X_t) = \log (X_0) + \sum_{n=1}^t \log (r_n(f)). $$

-$$ \mu (f) = E \left[ Y_t \right] \text{ and } \sigma^2 (f) = \text{Var}( Y_t ). $$
+$$ \mu (f) = \mathbb{E} \left[ Y \right], \qquad \sigma^2 (f) = \operatorname{Var}( Y ). $$

 $$ t \cdot \mu (f), \quad t \cdot \sigma^2 (f). $$